easegress-io/easegress/README.md

 For more design details, please see [easegateway design](./doc/easegateway_design.md)

 # Build

+## Requirements

+1. Go version >= 1.9

+## Make

 ```shell
 make vendor_clean
 make vendor_get
 make clean
 make build
 ```

+Use `make vendor_update` to update local dependent packages if the file glide.yaml is updated.
+It's also used to keep latest code of the package could be updated.
+This command clears the glide local cache before the update.

 # Run
 ```shell